Death Stranding adds Cyberpunk 2077 missions and items

 Hideo Kojima appears in Cyberpunk 2077 (ever so briefly) along with a BB bottlebaby, so it’s only fair he return the favour.
 The PC version of Death Stranding today added new crossover missions and gear inspired by CD Projekt Red’s dystopian RPG, including Johnny’s silver hand, a cyberbike, and those ol’ cyberlines for Sam’s face.
 He even gains the ability to hack machines.
 The update’s free, and out now.
 Come see Cybersam in the trailer below.

 Along with Johnny Silverhand’s cybernetic arm and aviator shades, that bike (“with improved jumping power”, they say), and the obligatory inexplicable facetracks, the crossover has some Cyberpunky holograms.
 And!
 Six new missions, which the announcement says feature “characters and lore from Cyberpunk 2077”.
 Plus the new hacking ability, which gives Sam “the ability to stop Mule sensor poles from activating for a limited time, stun enemy Odradeks and hack Mule trucks to stop them in their tracks.”
+Lotta Short Circuit hacks being deployed.

 I know our Katharine is already planning to visit the BB Boys and check out their new cyberpals.